Pfff. You think you know?

 So riders, have fun, but respect that when someone is camping, just try to give them a little front and backyard space!

-Do people still need to be TOLD not to litter?
+Come on, right?
+Do people honestly still need to be TOLD not to litter?

 Apparently so.
 If you have ever boondocked, you have likely been to a place where there is a ton of litter around.